pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 To deploy a TiDB cluster on an x86-based EKS cluster, follow the steps in [Deploy TiDB on AWS EKS](https://docs.pingcap.com/tidb-in-kubernetes/stable/deploy-on-aws-eks#deploy-tidb-on-aws-eks).

-To deploy a TiDB cluster on an ARM-based EKS cluster, follow the steps in [TiDB Deployment on Graviton2-based EKS](https://github.com/xinghua0123/tidb-deployment/blob/main/README.md).
-The following [temporary ARM images](https://hub.docker.com/u/pingcap2021) are used for benchmarking:
+To deploy a TiDB cluster on an Arm-based EKS cluster, follow the steps in [TiDB Deployment on Graviton2-based EKS](https://github.com/xinghua0123/tidb-deployment/blob/main/README.md).
+The following [temporary Arm images](https://hub.docker.com/u/pingcap2021) are used for benchmarking:

 * pingcap2021/tidb-operator:v1.1.14
 * pingcap2021/pd:v4.0.10